 From the 1980 World Champions: Carlton, Schmidt, Luzinski, McGraw, manager Dallas Green (who was also a pitcher on the '64 team), general manager Paul Owens, shortstop Larry Bowa, center fielder Garry Maddox, catcher Bob Boone, infielder John Vuckovich (later a longtime coach), and broadcasters Ashburn and Harry Kalas.
 MLB's ban on Pete Rose has prevented the Phils from officially honoring him in this way.

 From the 1983 Pennant: Manager/GM Owens, Carlton, Schmidt, McGraw, Maddox, 2nd baseman Juan Samuel, and broadcasters Ashburn and Kalas.

-From the 1993 Pennant: Catcher Darren Daulton, 1st baseman John Kruk, broadcasters Ashburn and Kalas.
+From the 1993 Pennant: Catcher Darren Daulton, 1st baseman John Kruk, pitcher Curt Schilling, and broadcasters Ashburn and Kalas.

 From the interregnum between the 1993 and 2008 Pennants: Catcher Mike Lieberthal and broadcaster Kalas.

 Kalas, who died early the next season, is the only person yet honored from the 2008 title.
 Although he, like Kalas, has received the Baseball Hall of Fame's Ford Frick Award, Byrum "By" Saam has not been elected to the Philadelphia Baseball Wall of Fame.
 Bill Campbell, who also broadcast for the Phils, has received the broadcaster's award for the Basketball Hall of Fame.